adnguyen/adnguyen.github.io/CV/resume.md

 2019-Present
 :   **Advisor**, [PETA International Science Consortium LTD.](https://www.piscltd.org.uk/) (PISCLTD)

-    Promote non-animal testing methods such as *in silico* and *in vitro* models
+    Work collaboratively with government agencies and industry stakeholders on the adoption and usage of non-animal test methods in the areas of pyrogen testing and personal lubricants

+    Aggregate and analyze diverse datasets of systemic toxicological apical endpoints to inform regulatory testing needs

-    Review *in silico* models to improve predictability of toxicological endpoints
+    Review *in silico* models of systemic toxicity and provide model developers with feedback

-    Perform retrospective analyses of *in vivo* studies to determine potential redundant testing
+    Research and draft safety testing strategies for food ingredients

+    Create educational materials for the dissemination of non-animal test approaches for food testing and weight of evidence